hartsfield/uswardex/README.md

 # USWARDEX

-**USWARDEX** is a war index, which is a service which catalogues county-level statistics relating to the socio-political continuum on which rests the foundations of the United States of America.
+**USWARDEX** is a war index, which is a service which keeps updated catalogues of county-level statistics relating to the socio-political continuum on which rests the foundations of the United States of America.

 ## Stats intended to be catalogued (incomplete)
  - County Population